MicrosoftDocs/biztalk-docs/biztalk/core/configure-wcf-services-published-with-the-biztalk-wcf-service-publishing-wizard.md

 ---
+description: "Learn more about: How to Configure WCF Services Published with the BizTalk WCF Service Publishing Wizard"
 title: "How to Configure WCF Services Published with the BizTalk WCF Service Publishing Wizard | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"